markmeeus/MarcelloDB/README.md

 Transactions
 =
-To avoid data corruption, all changes are written to a write ahead yournal and processed at once.
+To avoid data corruption, all changes are written to a write ahead journal and applied as a single atomic and durable action.
-MarcelloDB does this for calls to Persist and Destroy, but you can extend the transaction to make is span multiple data mutations.
+MarcelloDB does this for calls to Persist and Destroy, but you can extend the transaction to make it span multiple data mutations.

 A transaction runs on a session and can include changes in multiple collections from multiple collection files.